DimaIrak/todos-list-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Technologies used in this project
--React
+- React
--HTML
+- HTML
--CSS with BEM convention
+- CSS with BEM convention
--JavaScript
+- JavaScript
--MediaQueries
+- MediaQueries
--Grid
+- Grid
--Flex
+- Flex

 ## Available Scripts